deantony/Reinhardt/README.md

 This program is helpful for Django developmental servers.

+To use Reinhardt:
+1) Go to the "releases" section on Github.
+2) Download the .exe and the .pck files.

 To Start a New Django Project:
 1) Run the program
 2) Click "Start Project"